Appeals Best Practices

 Effective appeals inspire donors to choose your organization — out of countless other causes — to give their hard-earned money to.
-To convince new donors and prospects to give, your appeals need to explain your mission and its importance, as well as what their donations will help you accomplish.
+To convince new donors and prospects to give, your appeals need to explain your mission and its importance, as well as what their giving will help you accomplish.
 As you craft content to persuade donors to give, consider these best practices.

 Keep your appeal clean and concise — with attractive images — so you don't put off recipients with a wall of text.
 To highlight important takeaways, leave plenty of white space and bold your key points.

 To help donors feel a personal connection to your mission, talk like a human with words like "I," "you," and "we."
-To show the impact of their support, tell the story of a real person who benefits from your mission and the donations it receives.
+To show the impact of their support, tell the story of a real person who benefits from your mission and the giving it receives.

 Tip: For suggestions on how to interact with constituents online with Facebook, Twitter, or LinkedIn, see Social Media Best Practices.

 End your appeal with a specific ask — such as to donate, volunteer, or sign up for email newsletters — and provide clear, direct instructions on how to do so.
-To persuade recipients to act now, explain the immediate need for their donations and the impact they'll have.
+To persuade recipients to act now, explain the immediate need for their giving and the impact they'll have.